Applied Consumer Psych

 During the workshops students will be given the opportunity to work on their project under the supervision of the teaching team.

 Students should expect to complete 134 hours of self-study in order to achieve the learning outcomes for this module.
 Self-study will take the form of essential and additional reading, conducting an independent research project, and preparing the final report and oral presentation.
+Students can expect that some of these hours may be allocated to meeting with their partner company, and that this may vary from client to client.

 - Literacy - Proficiency in reading and writing through a variety of media